|

 An important harbour town for many centuries, during the 13th and 14th centuries Pentewan overshadowed Mevagissey in importance as a harbour.
 At this time it was famous for shipping stone from Polrudden Quarry.

-In the 19th century Pentewan was a port for the shipping of Cornish china clay.
+In the 19th century Pentewan was a busy port for the shipping of Cornish china clay.
 Work on the present harbour began in 1818, the brainchild of Sir Christopher Hawkins, MP, businessman and local mine owner.
 Sir Christopher needed an outlet for shipping clay from his own mines.
 By 1826 the current harbour was finished.
-A trade of coal for the local mines and export of china clay ensued.
+A trade of coal for the local mines and export of china clay and tin ensued.
 Unfortunately, it was mining activities which brought about the downfall of Pentewan as a harbour.
 Silting caused by a build up of sand and possibly even clay would often leave the channel unnavigable for weeks on end, stranding ships in the basin.
 It struggled on into the 20th century but in the 1920s it saw its last shipment of china clay.

 The name Pentewan is from the Cornish 'Pen' meaning 'end' and 'tewyn' 'sand dune' or 'sandy beach'.
 The name was in use as early as the 1300s.
 It is pronounced Pen-tuan.